Q-dimi/return_tests/README.md

 # return_tests

 Tests if a functions return value matches a regular expression, data type and data value.
-Type 'npm i return_tests' to get started.

 ## How To Configure